Learning Concepts Several Days Per Week Only To Retain Very Little (Autistic Burnout Reality)

 What keeps me going

 I'm forcing myself to learn programming to build Spoons.
+(In fact as of March 2026, my app is basically finished!)
 Once I do, I can track what causes sensory overload—sun glare, loud noises in my family's house.
 Paper tracking is too demanding when I'm burned out: find notebook, find working pencil, find empty page.
-An app with one slider is way easier.
-I can reference it anytime without friction.

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

-This is why I built Spoons.
-To track what drains me.
-To know when I have enough energy to learn, and when I need to rest.
+I built Spoons for reasons such as this.
+To know when I have enough energy to learn, and when I need to rest and overall being sustainable and realistic with my own limits.

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.